FlyInkTV/FlyInkStream-Engine/README.md

 ### Expose the server in a subfolder

 HTTP-based services (WebRTC, HLS, Control API, Playback Server, Metrics, pprof) can be exposed in a subfolder of an existing HTTP server or reverse proxy.
-The reverse proxy must be able to intercept HTTP requests addressed to MediaMTX and corresponding responses, and perform the following changes:
+The reverse proxy must be able to intercept HTTP requests addressed to FlyInkStream-Engine and corresponding responses, and perform the following changes:

 * The subfolder path must be stripped from request paths.
 For instance, if the server is exposed behind `/subpath` and the reverse proxy receives a request with path `/subpath/mystream/index.m3u8`, this has to be changed into `/mystream/index.m3u8`.